 On April 26th, 2021 Heidi Clute and Christina Ubl were the keynote speakers for the SUNY Plattsburgh Legacy Giving Event, held virtually to educate attendees about the options available to people when looking to give a legacy gift to the college, as well as honoring Heidi's generous contribution to the school.
 We'll be updating this page with a video recording of Heidi and Christina's keynote presentation soon!
+(Page updated with video 6/14/21)

-In the mean time, you can read the script for their presentation below:
+You can read the script for their presentation below:

 (Heidi Clute Speaking)